Balancing Short Term and Long Term Financial Goals: Smart Ways to Build Financial Stability

 3. FHSA (First Home Savings Account)

 Designed for first-time homebuyers, combining the tax advantages of both RRSPs and TFSAs—deductible contributions and tax-free withdrawals.
+You can contribute up to $8,000 per year, to a lifetime limit of $40,000.

-A Practical Approach to Balancing short term and long term Financial Goals
+A Practical Approach to Balancing Short-Term and Long-Term Financial Goals

 To stay on track:

 If you’re looking for practical tools and clear guidance to help you stay on course, explore Loonie Guide.
-From easy-to-use financial calculators to beginner-friendly resources tailored for Canadians—especially newcomers—Loonie Guide gives you everything you need to make smarter money decisions with confidence.
+From easy-to-use financial calculators to beginner-friendly resources tailored for Canadians, especially newcomers—Loonie Guide gives you everything you need to make smarter money decisions with confidence.

 1. Should I build an emergency fund before paying down my mortgage?